CalebKiragu/CalebKiragu/README.md

 I'm currently working on a start up - A cryptocurrency system known as 'Pesa' (Swahili for 'money') that enables instant transactions at minimal fees.
 Check it out here - https://pesatoken.org/ <img src="https://pesa-images.s3.amazonaws.com/pesa-images/512trans.png" height="17px">

 Looking to collaborate on unique ideas with timely potential.

 ---

+How to reach me:
+- 📫 kiragu@pesatoken.org

+---